MizuchiLabs/mantrae/README.md

 1. **Access the Web UI**:
    Open your web browser and navigate to `http://localhost:3000`

-1. Or use docker `docker run -p 3000:3000 ghcr.io/mizuchilabs/mantrae:latest`
+1. Or use docker `docker run --name mantrae -d -p 3000:3000 ghcr.io/mizuchilabs/mantrae:latest`

 1. You can also use the example docker-compose.yml file to run mantrae and traefik together